Json.Path¶

 This function is a simple wrapper around [ctor`Json`.Path.new], [method`Json`.Path.compile], and [method`Json`.Path.match].
 It implicitly creates a

-instance, compiles the given expression and matches it against the JSON tree pointed byroot
+JsonPathinstance, compiles the given expression and matches it against the JSON tree pointed byroot.New in version 0.14.

 - compile(expression)¶